madushag/MyFarm/README.md

 Will work on next:
 - Kelly: MYF-116.
 - Madusha: working on BDD
-- Kelly: implement BDD in CI/CD pipeline.
+- Chris: implement BDD in CI/CD pipeline.

 Impediments: how to get BDD to work in Django framework.
 The plan to address is for Madusha to continue research Neha started.